 Psalm 119 is the longest Psalm in the bible.
-For many that makes it daunting, but treating each part of the acrostic as a separate mini poem reveals great depth.
-Here he look at ‘bet’ or the Hebrew letter ‘b’ and how the author treasures the words of scripture as a guide for life.
+For many, that makes it daunting, but treating each part of the acrostic as a separate mini poem reveals great depth.
+Here we look at ‘bet’ or the Hebrew letter ‘b’ and how the author treasures the words of scripture as a guide for life.

 Link: how do we treasure God’s word?

 A find the object game.
 Those who hid the objects get to call out hot and hotter or cold and colder as you move towards or away from the hiding spots.

 Using a small section of words from the Psalm as lyrics, have the youngsters make up a tune or a beat to sing the words.
 Add percussion instruments and work in pairs.

 Who can build the tallest tower, use whatever you have available.
 Give a time limit.

 Link: the Old Testament is the foundation to the New Testament.